Putin, Abe hold summit to break island impasse - Journal du Cameroun

 The chain ensures Russia’s strategic control of the Sea of Okhotsk, and some southern islands in the chain are less than 10 kilometres (six miles) from Japan’s island of Hokkaido.

-Giving away even uninhabited islands would be hugely symbolic and poorly received in Russia.
+Giving away even uninhabited islands would be poorly received in Russia, where World War II is hugely symbolic and post-war territorial gains are seen as non-negotiable.

-Several protests were held in recent weeks against ceding any territory to Japan, and Putin’s sliding ratings would further suffer from such a move.
+On Tuesday, a small group of protesters holding leftist red flags gathered near the Japanese embassy in Moscow.
+Leftist politician Sergei Udaltsov wrote on Facebook that 11 people were detained by police.

 Top news presenter Dmitry Kiselyov disputed the very notion that Japan could be a “friend” of Russia as long as it opposed Moscow’s policies and had US military “occupying” its territory.

-As for the Kuril islands, Kiselyov said on his popular “News of the Week” show that 90 percent of Russians were against giving any of them back to Tokyo.
+As for the Kurils, Kiselyov said on his popular “News of the Week” show that 90 percent of Russians were against giving any of them back to Tokyo.

 “Would Putin want to ignore this powerful public opinion?” he asked.